250 Mile Bike Ride & 4 Tips To Help You Ride Farther

 It was those words that inspired me to map a plan to start testing my ability to ride really freaking far.
 Andy has completed a 420 mile ride (TWICE) that is called the BEERMUDA (yes, two E’s) and I actually am trying to get them to drum up some interest in doing this again.

 The weekend before, I rode 210 miles, but it was with a group.
-While it felt like an awesome accomplishment, something was missing.
+While it felt like an awesome accomplishment and extremely long ride, something was missing.
 Most people know I’m all about consistent pedaling and I hate coasting.
 I hate drafting; I hate being in a group, sitting being people, going slow.
 I don’t know why, it’s just how it is.

 It sort of felt like cheating.
 I wanted more.
 I came home and decided that 200 was cool, but the weekend wasn’t over, so I did 100 miles the next day; honestly, kind of as a, “I’ve got more to give!”